google/deepvariant/docs/deepvariant-tpu-training-case-study.md

 This took < 30 seconds.
 Once this is done, we have the final callset in VCF format here: `${OUTPUT_DIR}/test_set.vcf.gz`.
-Next step is to run `hap.py` to complete the evaluaton on chromosome 20:
+Next step is to run `hap.py` to complete the evaluation on chromosome 20:

 ```
 sudo apt -y install tabix